interactive-mcp/interactive-mcp/interactive-vscode-extension/README.md

 ## 🎬 How It Works

 1. Install this extension in your VS Code-based editor
-2. Copy the provided configuration to Claude Desktop
+2. Copy the provided configuration to your MCPs json file
-3. Start chatting with Claude
+3. Start chatting with your AI assistant
-4. When Claude needs input, a popup appears in your editor
+4. When the AI assistant needs input, a popup appears in your editor
-5. Your response goes directly back to Claude
+5. Your response goes directly back to the AI assistant

 **Compatible with:**
 - VS Code